wp-plugins/watermark-reloaded/readme.txt

 == Description ==

 This plugin allows you to watermark your uploaded images.
-You can create watermark with different fonts and apply it to different image sizes (thumbnail, medium, large, fullsize), positioning it anywhere on the image.
+You can create watermark with different fonts and apply it to different image sizes (thumbnail, medium, large, fullsize) and positioning the watermark anywhere on the image.

 If you need more watermarking features like image watermark and advanced options for text watermark like (transparent) watermark background, text outline and maybe support for current user variables in text watermark, then you should check